 The following contracts must be submitted to the Information Security Officer for review and approval:

-- Software contracts involving transfer or storage of personally identifiable information, education records, health records, data that may be subject to export control or other sensitive data may be sent by OIT for legal review. (renewals for purchases previously reviewed and approved by SARB do not need to be submitted again)
+- Software contracts involving transfer or storage of personally identifiable information, education records, health records, data that may be subject to export control or other sensitive data may be sent by OIT for legal review. (renewals for purchases previously reviewed and approved by SRR do not need to be submitted again)

 - University Contracts involving partnerships or exchanges with foreign universities or countries and/or admission of foreign students.